“Notice that the stiffest tree is most easily cracked, while the bamboo or willow survives by bending with the wind.” Bruce Lee

 - Individual musculoskeletal differences—some bodies are better suited to flexibility than others.

-DIFFERENT TYPES OF FLEXIBILITY POSES
+DIFFERENT TYPES OF YOGA FOR FLEXIBILITY POSES

 - Backbends improve flexibility in the front of the body—the tops of the feet, ankles, knees, quads, hip flexors, abs, chest and shoulders.